×

 8. Hot Peppers

 Not everyone appreciates a bit of heat in their food, even on a pizza.
 For people who fear spicy food, hot peppers are their enemies.
-Especially if it's so spicy, it completely overpowers the rest of the ingredients and flavours of the pizza as a whole.
+Especially if it's so spicy, it completely overpowers the rest of the ingredients and flavors of the pizza as a whole.

 9. Tuna

-With its strong, fishy flavour, tuna is one of those pizza toppings that can completely overshadow the entire dish.
+With its strong, fishy flavor, tuna is one of those pizza toppings that can completely overshadow the entire dish.
 No one really wants to take a big bite of pizza only to be left with the taste of tuna in their mouth!
 Besides, when it's baked, the tuna can have a weird and dry texture that isn't very appealing.

 10. Corn